abhineet123/MTF/ReadMe.md

     * `make install` : compiles the shared library if needed and copies it to _/usr/local/lib_; also copies the headers to _/usr/local/include/mtf_; (use `make install_lib` or `make install_header` for only one of the two); if third party trackers are enabled, their respective library files will be installed too;
 	    - this needs administrative (sudo) privilege; if not available, the variables `MTF_LIB_INSTALL_DIR` and `MTF_HEADER_INSTALL_DIR` in the makefile can be modified to install elsewhere.
 This can be done either by editing the file itself or providing these with the make command as: `make install MTF_LIB_INSTALL_DIR=<library_installation_dir> MTF_HEADER_INSTALL_DIR=<header_installation_dir>`
 		    - these folders should be present in LD_LIBRARY_PATH and C_INCLUDE_PATH/CPLUS_INCLUDE_PATH environment variables respectively so any application using MTF can find the library and headers.
-    * `make exe` : compiles the example file _Examples/src/runMTF.cc_ to create an executable called _runMTF_ that uses this library to track objects.
+    * `make exe` : compiles the example file _Examples/cpp/runMTF.cc_ to create an executable called _runMTF_ that uses this library to track objects.
 This too is placed in the build directory.
 	    - library should be installed before running this, otherwise linking will not succeed
 	* `make install_exe`: creates _runMTF_ if needed and copies it to _/usr/local/bin_; this needs administrative privilege too - change `MTF_EXEC_INSTALL_DIR` in Examples/Examples.mak (or during compilation as above) if this is not available
     * **`make mtfi` : all of the above - recommended command that compiles and installs the library and the executable**
-    * `make py`/`make install_py` : compile/install the Python interface to MTF - this creates a Python module called _pyMTF.so_ that serves as a front end for running these trackers from Python.
+    * `make py`/`make install_py` : compile/install the Python interface to MTF - this creates a Python module called _pyMTF_ that serves as a front end for running these trackers from Python.
-	    - usage of this module is fully demonstrated in the `mtfTracker.py` file in our [Python Tracking Framework](https://github.com/abhineet123/PTF)
+	    - usage of this module is demonstrated in `Examples/python/runMTF.py`
 	    -  installation location can be specified through `MTF_PY_INSTALL_DIR` (defaults to _/usr/local/lib/python2.7/dist-packages/_)
+		- currently only supports Python 2.7 so will give compilation errors if Python 3 is also installed and set as default
+    * `make mex`/`make install_mex` : compile/install the MATLAB interface to MTF - this creates a MATLAB module called _mexMTF_ that serves as a front end for running these trackers from MATLAB.
+	    - set `MATLAB_DIR` variable in `Examples.mak` to the root of the MATLAB installation folder
+		- usage of this module is demonstrated in `Examples/matlab/runMTF.m`
+	    -  installation location can be specified through `MTF_MEX_INSTALL_DIR` (defaults to _<MATLAB_DIR>/toolbox/local_)
 		- currently only supports Python 2.7 so will give compilation errors if Python 3 is also installed and set as default
     * `make uav`/`make install_uav` : compile/install an application called `trackUAVTrajectory` that tracks the trajectory of a UAV in a satellite image of the area over which it flew while capturing images from above
     * `make mos`/`make install_mos` : compile/install an application called `createMosaic` that constructs a live mosaic from a video of the region to be stitched